MA EPHT - Heart Attack

 Heart attack, also known as myocardial infarction, occurs when blood flow to the heart is blocked, often resulting in damage of the heart muscle and sometimes death.
 The Massachusetts Environmental Public Health Tracking (MA EPHT) Program provides data on hospitalization for heart attack statewide.

-Cardiovascular disease was the second leading cause of death in Massachusetts in 2021, with Massachusetts’ Indigenous population showing a disproportionately higher rate of disease.
-This is in line with numbers seen nationwide.
-Indigenous populations are disproportionately likely to be exposed to environmental chemicals, live with a lower income, and have no to low quality health insurance due to racism and a history of inequitable policies.
-These factors, along with genetic and social factors, like smoking, increase risk of disease while creating barriers to healthcare access and preventative medicine.
+Indigenous populations are disproportionately more likely to be exposed to environmental hazards.
+They also often live with lower income and have no to low quality health insurance.
+This is due to a history of racism, discrimination, and inequitable policies.
+These factors, along with others like smoking, increase risk of disease.
+The same factors also create barriers to healthcare access and preventative medicine.
 In Massachusetts, heart disease is also common among low-income populations, regardless of race.

 You can use the display to review heart attack hospitalization rates for any city or town in Massachusetts.